FinweLtd/doc-livesync-all/docs/articles/resolution.md

 ![Cube Front](img_resolution/Orion360_test_image_front.png)

-We cannot say much about its number of pixels *per length unit* or *per area unit*, because its size will be *scaled* to match with the width of this text column, and the size of this text column in millimeters (or inches) depends on the display device and window where the content is rendered to.
+We cannot say much about its number of pixels *per length unit* or *per area unit*, because on this website its size will be *scaled* to match with the width of this text column, and the size of this text column in millimeters (or inches) depends on the display device and window where the content is rendered to.
 For example, on a tablet's screen the width of this column could be, say 163 mm, hence we could argue that its resolution must be about 6 pixels per millimeter:

 ```
 1024 px / 163 mm = ~6.28 px/mm